 When you complete an application, you consent to us disclosing your personal information to the following parties:

 - Lenders, Credit Brokers and Alternative Financial Solution Providers as detailed below.
-You can view details to how they will process your personal data within their privacy polices below.
+You can view details to how they will process your personal data within their privacy polices on their websites.

 Trading name they will use